 4. Life Passions: These intrinsic drivers are evident in each person, as well as each corporate culture.
 Identifying life passions and creating opportunities for life passions to sync with professional work will foster a better work-life balance, increasing personal fulfillment and business objectives at once.

-The reason so many companies are adopting coaching practices for their managers, credentialing managers in coaching and using coaching tools, like behavioral analytics is because coaching has been found to get results, especially with today’s Millennial talent.
+The reason so many companies are adopting coaching practices for their managers, credentialing managers in coaching, and using coaching tools, like DISC behavioral analytics is that coaching has been found to get results, especially with today’s Millennial talent.